Anaffinis/nature/readme.md

 This repository contains the code used for the paper 'Using the Interest Theory of Rights and Hohfeldian Taxonomy to Address a Gap in Machine Learning Methods for Public Policy Analysis'.
-In addition to the document which was topic modeled by using Latent Dirichlet Allocation.
+This was submitted to Nature Humanities and Social Sciences Communications.
+The repository also holds the document that was topic modeled using Latent Dirichlet Allocation (LDA).